-The Case Worker is responsible for supporting vulnerable families in the Cradle to Kinder program: an intensive long-term ante and post-natal family support and early parenting service for vulnerable young mothers and their children.
-Cradle to Kinder services commence in pregnancy and continues until the child reaches 4 years of age.
-The Cradle to Kinder program is delivered through Child First (The Orange Door since late 2018) partnership of agencies and comprises staff from QEC, Anglicare Victoria and Quantum.
+The Senior Early Parenting Practitioner (SEPP), is responsible for supporting vulnerable families in both the Cradle to Kinder and the Parenting Assessment and Skills Development Program.
+The Cradle to Kinder program is an intensive long-term ante and post-natal family support and early parenting service for vulnerable young mothers and their children.
+Cradle to Kinder services commence in pregnancy and continue until the child reaches 4 years of age.
+The Cradle to Kinder program is a partnership between QEC, Gippsland Lakes Community Health, Uniting Care , Orbost Regional Health and Yarram and District Health Services.

-Applications addressing the key selection criteria can be forwarded to People and Culture firstname.lastname@example.org by Monday 1st April, 2019.
-For further information, please contact People and Culture on 9549 2741.
+Applications addressing the key selection criteria can be forwarded to People and Culture firstname.lastname@example.org by COB Thursday 28th May, 2020.
+For further information, please contact People and Culture on 9549 2741..

 Appointment is subject to a current immunisation certificate, satisfactory police check and Working with Children Check.